Stochastic Cahn--Hilliard Equations from One-Dimensional Ising--Kac--Kawasaki Dynamics: Introduction

 This formula already contains the full structure of the limit problem: the first integral term is the discrete conservative drift, while \(M^\gamma\) is the microscopic noise source.
 Under the scaling considered in this work, one expects the limiting dynamics is a one-dimensional stochastic Cahn--Hilliard equation of the form

 Here $\xi$ is space--time white noise and $\partial_x\xi$ is the conservative noise forcing.
 The coefficients $(\nu,A,\chi,\sigma_*)$ are determined by the Kac kernel, the inverse temperature, and the scaling relations between $(\alpha_\gamma,\varepsilon_\gamma,\delta_\gamma)$.
-Here, the fourth-order term is generated by the Kac interaction after expansion of the coarse-grained field, the second-order linear term comes from the critical tuning, the cubic conservative drift comes from the nonlinear closure of the microscopic current, and the conservative noise \(\partial_x\xi\) arises from the martingale part of the microscopic dynamics.
+Here, the fourth-order term is generated by the Kac interaction after expanding the coarse-grained field, while the second-order linear term stems from critical tuning.
+Furthermore, the cubic conservative drift arises from the nonlinear closure of the microscopic current, and the conservative noise $\nabla \cdot\xi$ originates from the martingale part of the microscopic dynamics.